 Ai Weiwei has been exiled, imprisoned, and loudly debated regarding his art in critique of the Chinese government.
 He has started a powerful movement in resistance.

 At the end of the day, there are so many voices screaming their opinions at us between the people in our lives, the Internet, or even random strangers.
 Don’t forget to give yourself the gift of silence to re-center with your perspective.
-The above artists always maintained their root belies and vison for their work.
-Disconnecting for a little while can do anyone a lot of good, but especially artists, in my opinion.
+The above artists always maintained their root beliefs and vison for their work.
+Disconnecting for a little while can do anyone a lot of good, but especially artists.
 That we each have our own unique creative process is one of the most wonderful things art has to offer.
 Moving forward, I’m making it a point to keep that process sacred.
 At this point in my life and in my creativity, I want that process to be mine and mine alone and I don’t want to share it mid-way or too quickly.
 Revealing the final product will be my end goal for the time being.
-I want to be more disconnected in 2020, and in the best way.

 Much Love, Quinn